 Near the community of New Denver is a rest stop that is “worthy” of getting out and stretching your legs.
 The views of Slocan Lake are astounding!

-Remember your sunhat (toque in the winter), closed-toed shoes/boots, sunglasses, water and a small snack.
+Remember your sunhat (toque for unexpected weather changes), closed-toed shoes/boots, sunglasses, lots of water and snacks.
 And, don’t forget your camera or smart phone to capture the jaw-dropping views.